unpsjb-rtsg/slack-freertos/test/README.md

 The following tools are required for generating and running the tests:
 * An ARM C Compiler, for example the GNU Tools for ARM (https://launchpad.net/gcc-arm-embedded).
-* Mbed library.
+* The mbed library.
 A copy is provided in the `libs/mbed` directory.
-* FreeRTOS source code.
+* The FreeRTOS source code.
 Copies of supported FreeRTOS versions are provided in the `libs/FreeRTOS` directory.
 * Python 2.7 installed (3.x should work fine too).
 * Python modules *cog* (http://nedbatchelder.com/code/cog/), for generating the CPP files, and *pyserial* (http://pyserial.sourceforge.net/), for getting back the results from the mbed board through the serial port.